SebSaenz/Elec-Pot/Modulo 7 Single Phase Inverter with Digital PWM/guia_7.md

 ## 1. Concept

 **Inverters** are power electronic circuits that convert DC voltage into AC voltage.
+That devices convert direct current (DC) into alternating current (AC).
+They achieve this by using controlled switching components, typically transistors arranged in an H-Bridge circuit, to rapidly change the polarity of the input DC voltage.
+This switching creates a waveform that mimics AC voltage.
+The output quality varies depending on the switching technique, ranging from basic square waves to advanced Pulse Width Modulation (PWM) methods that reduce distortion and produce a near-sinusoidal AC output.

 They are essential in applications such as:

 ### Main Characteristics